PsiUpsilonEI/Bylaws/README.md

 3. Shall organize and run Dead men’s tales.
 4. Shall keep all information told to them in confidence a secret so long as this information does not indicate an immediate threat to the chapter or any brother.
 5. Shall not be required as a duty of this office to personally manage the acute mental health crisis of a brother.

+#### Social Media Chair

+1. Shall be responsible for managing and maintaining activity on the Chapter's various social media accounts.

 ## Article VI: Committees